 Example: Compare how remote-first hiring for product roles grew in fintech vs. edtech from 2020 to 2024.

-Find old jobs and turn them into insights
+Find old jobs and turn them into market intelligence

 With Coresignal’s historical job posting datasets, you gain more than access but also context.
 And in a fast-moving, skills-driven economy, context gives you a competitive edge.